 The Grand Duchy of Lithuania

-At its peak in the 15th century, the Grand Duchy of Lithuania was one of the largest countries on earth.
-It stretched from the Baltic Sea to the Black Sea, covering much of what is now Ukraine, Belarus, and parts of Russia.
+At its height in the 15th century, the Grand Duchy of Lithuania was one of Europe's largest states, stretching from the Baltic toward the Black Sea region.
 For a small Baltic people, it was an extraordinary achievement.

 How It Started: The Threat from the West